 Expat Child Syndrome – know the causes so you can help your child

-In our previous post about Expat Child Syndrome, we introduced you to the condition, which is the emotional stress children experience when moving abroad.
-In this article, we are going to take a look at the situations where ECS is most likely to arise so that you can be more prepared.
+In my previous post about Expat Child Syndrome, I introduced you to the condition, which is the emotional stress children experience when moving abroad.
+In this article, I’m going to take a look at the situations where ECS is most likely to arise so that you can be more prepared.

 It’s vital to stress that ECS is impossible to predict and prevent, as it’s something all children can experience, but not all children will.
 However, there are steps you can take to help your child during this period, as you will soon discover.